TheMarvelousWhale/NLP_study/FYP/Lit_review.md

 * Multi-Task (parallel) vs Stack Propagation (serial: downstream task benefit explicitly from upstream task)
 * Token Level Intent Detection
 * Bert in SLU

+For sBert, please google the website.
+It is a vectorized embedding for BERT.